Home » 5 Things US IMGs Should Know When Applying to Residency

 Know Your Residency Programs

-There may be very different rules and restrictions at the residency programs you are applying to, particularly with regards to licensing requirements.
+There may be very different rules and restrictions at the residency programs you are applying to.
+This is particularly true with regard to licensing requirements.
 It is essential that you carefully review the application requirements at every program to ensure that you won’t have difficulties in obtaining a license.
-For example, although all state licensing agencies require IMGs to complete at least 1 year of accredited US or Canadian graduate medical school education, 12 states require 2 years and 25 states require 3 years, so know the rules in all the states that you might be working in.
-For more information, check out the Initial Licensure of U.S. Medical Graduates and International Medical Graduates document on the AMA website.
+For example, although all state licensing agencies require IMGs to complete at least 1 year of accredited US or Canadian graduate medical school education, 12 states require 2 years and 25 states require 3 years.
+Know the rules in all the states that you might be working in.
+For more information, check out the IMG toolkit page on the AMA website.

 Apply to as Many Programs as You Can

-The math is easy: the more programs you apply to, the greater your chances are of successfully matching.
+The math is easy: the more programs you apply to, the greater your chances of successfully matching.
 While we do not mean to downplay the tremendous cost of more applications, we recommend applying to as many programs as you can realistically manage financially.
-For those applying in the 2020 cycle and perhaps for years to come, more programs may conduct online interviews, dramatically reducing the expected cost of travel for interviews and allowing for more to be spent on applications.
+For those applying in the 2024 cycle and perhaps for years to come, more programs may conduct virtual residency interviews.
+This will dramatically reduce the expected cost of travel for interviews and allow for more to be spent on applications.
 In the end, it is always easier to decline an interview opportunity than it is to try to scramble to get more interview requests.

 That’s all!
 I hope this post helped provide some insight into how programs rank residency applicants.
 If you are a US IMG and need additional help with your application, be sure to check out our residency matching services!